barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 We want Paichang to be true when he says _"such a person does not evade"_ karmic law.
 That should be the good answer to the question, according to this account, right?
 But Paichang seems as wrong as Old Paichang.
 Because of that, Paichang gets a slap in the face.

-So, Sudden enlightenment is not more true, as a view, than gradual?
+So, Sudden enlightenment is not more true, as a view, than gradual? (_a thousand mistakes, ten thousand mistakes_?)

 If I am pragmatic for a second, I'd rather get slapped in the face than be reborn five hundred times as a fox.
 Could sudden enlightenment be "less wrong" than gradual enlightenment?

 Still, Huang-po's slap suggests that none of those answers are actually right.
 What to make of this?

-(Dogen would probably point out that it's an answer made of words, or that it's one view distinct from others, so it's a wrong view.
-He says _"If you fall into the words and ideas [...] you too will be a fox spirit"_, in comments of case 102)

 ## A read about the ritual